Retirement Contribution Disability Insurance

 - When a claim is made, benefits are placed into a fixed annuity with a guaranteed rate of return* and tax-deferred earnings.
 The current AG HorizonFlex Annuity offers an annual interest rate based on the current rate in effect on the day any premium funds are received, and earnings will accumulate tax-deferred.
-However, since September 12, 2011, the current interest rate on the HorizonFlex Annuity has been 3.5%, which pays an additional first year interest rate bonus on all premiums paid during the first policy year.
+However, as of April 11, 2014, the current interest rate on the HorizonFlex Annuity was 3.65%, which pays an additional first year interest rate bonus on all premiums paid during the first policy year.

 - Withdraw Penalties: Funds are subject to withdrawal penalties within the first eight years following the first contribution.
 Penalties are 8% in the first three years, 7% in year four, 6% in year five, 5% in year six, 3% in year seven, and 1% in year eight.